 White was a sophomore when Belcher was a senior.
 By then, A&T had turned a corner, blossoming into a MEAC powerhouse with national contenders.

-“Kayla’s been that first brick in the foundation,” Ross says.
+“Kayla’s been that first brick in the foundation,” said Ross.
 “She’s one of the reasons the women are where they are, nationally and in the conference.
 Obviously, she can’t win a meet on her own.
 But she’s brought this team together and showed them they can achieve these kinds of marks, have this type of success.”

 Out on the recruiting trail, Ross has found power in the names of his stars.

-It’s reached a point, Ross says, where the program sells itself to recruits.
+It’s reached a point, Ross said, where the program sells itself to recruits.

 “My sophomore year, we won our first indoor and outdoor (MEAC titles).
-I started to see it roll,” White says.
+I started to see it roll,” said White.
 “We started getting recruits who were kind of better than some people who were already here and winning.
 So now we’re securing spots for some of the top recruits in the country.”

 Two of those recruits last year, freshmen Cambrea Sturgis and Kamaya Debose-Epps, run along with White and junior Taliyah Townsend on the nation’s fourth-fastest 400 relay team.

-“We’re going to miss Kayla,” Ross says.
+“We’re going to miss Kayla,” said Ross.
 “We’re in good hands with the freshmen we have and the progress our upperclassmen have made.
 But she’s definitely been the centerpiece of this program.”

-White’s steady improvement from talented freshman to pro-caliber senior has also helped lure recruits, Ross says.
+White’s steady improvement from talented freshman to pro-caliber senior has also helped lure recruits, Ross said.
 And now just two meets remain for her as an A&T sprinter.